garystafford/bedrock-titan-image-outpainting-example/README.md

-# Streamlit, Amazon Bedrock, Titan Image Generator Example Application
+# Titan Image Generator v2 Outpainting Example Application

 Simple [Streamlit](https://streamlit.io/) application that uses the Amazon Bedrock API to call the Amazon Titan Image Generator v2 model and replace an image's background using outpainting.